-If you’re planning to explore this summer, here are some of the fascinating heritage sites from around the country.
+If you’re planning to explore over the next few months, here are some of the fascinating heritage sites from around the country.

 Take a self-guided tour around the site where King James II and King William III clashed in the Battle of the Boyne in 1690 or go for a stroll on some of the estate’s serene nature trails.
 The estate at Oldbridge House is now open, with the impressive walled garden reserved for cocooners between 10am and 1pm.